by Jennifer Proe

 Andrew Marcinek, chief information officer for Worcester Academy in Massachusetts, saw firsthand the way teens respond to one-to-one technology when he rolled out iPads to students in the Burlington, Massachusetts schools in his previous role as an instructional technology specialist there.

 “Middle school students in particular took to it immediately, and started creating with the iPad right away,” says Marcinek.
 “There are so many ways to create your own learning experience; for students who are not linear learners, that is especially helpful.”

-Marcinek also notes that the use of one-to-one technology provides an opportunity to teach teens about good digital citizenship, how to organize their digital life, and how to build an online dossier of their academic work—skills that will be essential to success at college and beyond.
+Marcinek also notes that the use of one-to-one technology provides an opportunity to teach teens about good digital citizenship.
+They learn how to organize their digital life and how to build an online dossier of their academic work.
+These are both skills that will be essential to success at college and beyond.

 However, when Marcinek connects with former students about the use of technology in classrooms in higher education, their experience varies widely.
 Many report being disappointed by the step back in time to manual note-taking and static PowerPoint slide lectures.
 On the other hand, a growing number of students are encountering an increasingly tech-savvy learning environment at college.